ligato/docs/docs/plugins/plugin-overview.md

 More in: [Status Check plugin][status-check]

-Monitors the overall status of a Ligato infra-based app by collecting and aggregating partial status of agents plugins.
+Monitors the status of a Ligato infra app by collecting and aggregating partial status of vpp-agent plugins.

 ### Index Map plugin